-It is the responsibility of Elected Members to promote a proactive approach to occupational health and safety by; -
+It is the responsibility of Elected Members to promote a proactive approach to health and safety by:-

-- Contributing to the formulation of Occupational Health and Safety aims and objectives and ensuring that these aims and objectives are mainstreamed into all relevant Council policies. - Assisting in the provision of Health and Safety direction for the Council as a whole. - Ensuring that a general Corporate Occupational Health and Safety Policy is established and communicated to all employees and reviewed as necessary.
+- Contributing to the formulation of health and safety aims and objectives and ensuring that these aims and objectives are mainstreamed into all relevant Council policies. - Assisting in the provision of health and safety direction for the Council as a whole. - Ensuring that a general Corporate Health and Safety Policy is established and communicated to all employees and reviewed as necessary.